rcpch/digital-growth-charts-documentation/docs/developer/react-component.md

 * `clinicianFocus?: boolean | undefined | null;` Toggles tooltip advice between those aimed at clinicians and those more appropriate for patients/lay people.
 * `theme?: 'monochrome' | 'traditional' | 'tanner1' | 'tanner2' | 'tanner3' | 'custom'`
 * `customThemeStyles?`: discussed below
+* `height` height in pixels: note that aspect ratio is not respected here - the charts render best in landscape, 1000x800px or 5:4
+* `weight` weight in pixels.
+As for height.
+* `logoVariant: 'top' | 'bottom' | 'legend'`  Moves the RCPCH logo from top left to bottom centre or replaces the logo with the phrase *powered by RCPCH - <version>*

 ### `measurements`